-Discussion: The Zoning Code uses the term Family, but other terms such as "occupants" or "household" are more accurate and neutral in describing occupancy without getting into questions of household composition.
-This regulation does not have any determining effect on who an individual may consider related or not, despite the use of the expression "family".
+Discussion: The use of the term Family in the Zoning Code does not have any determining effect on who an individual may consider related or not, despite the use of the expression "family".
+Alternative terms such as "occupants" or "household" are more accurate and neutral in describing occupancy without getting into questions of household composition.